arthurgauffre/R-Type/ServerProtocol.md

 #### Encrypted Handshake

-To ensure the connection is secure from unauthorized access, the handshake process is encrypted using **bcrypt** (or an equivalent cryptographic library such as **libsodium** or **OpenSSL**).
+To ensure the connection is secure from unauthorized access, the handshake process is encrypted using **bcrypt**.
 This ensures that the client and server exchange data securely and that only authorized clients can establish a connection.

 The encrypted handshake process is as follows: